 I grew up having trust issues.
-To begin with, I hated putting myself out in the public to be mentally scrutinized by people I don't even know — people I don't even give a damn about.
+To begin with, I hated putting myself out in the public to be mentally scrutinized by people I don't even know.
 I was afraid of talking to people and letting them know what I or my family is going through because I know that in one way or another, they wouldn't really understand us.
 It's tough to say but destructive stories about you can rapidly spread as if it were ice cream being given for free from Baskin Robbins.
 Once you become a little too comfortable, trust me, someone out of the hundreds will eventually dislike you, what you do and won't be that comfortable with you and so they decide to gossip...about you.
 You're on shaky ground, my friend.

 I didn't like putting myself in a situation where I really had to be vulnerable because at a young age, I've experienced a lot of social stigmas found just around the corner.
 I grew up that way.
 People keep on telling me to get out of my comfort zone many times, but I wasn't really happy with the idea.
 Why?
 Because people will be people.
 Christian or not, Filipino or not, people will be people and gossip will be gossip.
 Whatever the nationality, the race or background.
 Minsan pa nga, yung taong inaasahan mo na makakaintindi sa'yo, yun pa yung ano, eh.
 Inaano ka ba?